Arthgitt/video-summarizer/README.md

 # Video Summarizer (download → transcribe → summarize)

 ### Try it now - [Checkout on Huggingface](huggingface.co/spaces/ArthPat/video-summarizer)
+Note: This project need to store data of transcript and audio file, and Huggingface free space is limited so it will through error if all the storage are used.
+If so, Please Try it locally..

 Quick start:
 1. Install system deps: ffmpeg, Python3, git
 2. Run `./run_local.sh` (mac/linux) to create venv and install Python packages